Sebsauber/LPP/README.md

 Open a terminal or command prompt.

-Navigate to the folder where you saved the files with "cd"
+Navigate to the folder where you saved the files.

 Run the server with the command: